NCAA Season 77 basketball tournaments: Semifinals

 San Sebastian and JRU have the twice-to-beat advantage.
 They only have to win once, while their opponents, twice, to progress.

-JRU vs. CSB
+(1) JRU vs. (4) Benilde

 In Game 1, the defending champions Blazers relied on its star, Sunday Salvacion, who capped 39 points in the game including six treys.
 The game was a nip-and-tuck affair until midway in the first half, when Salvacion broke a 14-all deadlock.
 The Bombers never recovered and faced a 15-point deficit entering the final two minutes.

 The Heavy Bombers relied on its veterans to mount a huge lead, 58–32 in the third quarter and never looked back.
 Defending champion Blazers, however, conspired a comeback by making ten triples, but it wasn't enough to push themselves on the way to Finals.
 Graduating players Ernani Epondulan finished with 35 points and Ariel Capus made 17 of his own.